Management and Oversight

 • Socio-Environmental Responsibility Committee

-Advises the Board of Directors regarding risks and opportunities related to sustainability.
-Accordingly, the committee is responsible for addressing all topics related to the company’s business from a global sustainability perspective, including identifying critical issues that impact the business; monitoring and implementing policies, strategies, and specific initiatives; and evaluating investment proposals related to sustainability.
+Advises the Board of Directors on sustainability risks and opportunities.
+The committee is responsible for addressing all topics related to the company’s business from a global sustainability perspective, including identifying critical issues that impact the business; monitoring and implementing initiatives, policies, and strategies; and evaluating investment proposals related to sustainability.

 • Statutory Audit Committee

-Advises the Board of Directors regarding the norms, rules, and procedures for disclosure and transparency of financial statements, and evaluates the performance of internal control systems, and internal and external audits.
-The committee reviews the work conducted by the internal audit team annually and approves the guidelines and action plans for the year.
+Advises the Board of Directors regarding the norms, rules, and procedures for disclosure and transparency of financial statements.
+The committee also reviews the work conducted by the internal audit team and external audits, evaluates the performance of internal control systems, and approves the guidelines and action plans for the year.

 • Financial and Risk Management Committee

-Helps the Board of Directors and Executive Officers analyze the financial impacts of potential global economic scenarios on JBS’ business.
-The committee acts to improve rules and procedures for the control and management of market and credit risks.
-The objective of this committee is to reduce the risk of price fluctuation and generate shareholder value, in addition to mitigating other relevant risks.
+Helps the Board of Directors and Executive Officers analyze the financial impacts of potential global economic scenarios on the JBS business.
+The committee improves rules and procedures for controlling and managing market and credit risks to reduce the risk of price fluctuation, mitigate other relevant risks, and ensure shareholder value.

 • Governance, Compensation and Nomination Committee

-Implements practices and policies based on high standards of corporate governance and compliance.
+Implements practices and policies based on high corporate governance and compliance standards.

 • Related Parties Committee

-Ensures that transactions between related parties and the company or its subsidiaries or affiliates are performed in the best interests of the company, under normal market conditions, and negotiated independently through a transparent and ethical process in accordance with current legislation and on terms not less favorable to the company than a transaction held with third parties that are not considered Related Parties.
+Ensures that transactions between related parties and the company, its subsidiaries, and its affiliates are performed in the best interests of the company and fair to all involved.
+The committee negotiates independently under normal market conditions through a transparent and ethical process in accordance with current legislation and on terms not less favorable to the company than a transaction held with third parties not considered related parties.

 • Diversity, Equity, and Inclusion Committee

-Advises the Board of Directors on the company’s progress in relation to the rules and principles of people management processes (including recruitment, hiring, training, promotion, and resignation) through the definition, implementation, and management of diversity and inclusion programs, while aiming to promote an inclusive and diverse workplace that is aligned to the strategy, culture, and values of the Company.
-The committee is responsible for the development of affirmative actions, based on the work of internal team members, with the objective of implementing an active feedback channel for employees and creating action plans based on identified opportunities for improvement.
+Advises the Board of Directors on the company’s progress related to people management (recruitment, hiring, training, promotion, and resignation) through the definition, implementation, and management of diversity and inclusion programs.
+The programs promote an inclusive and diverse workplace aligned with the company’s strategy, culture, and values.
+The committee develops affirmative actions based on an evaluation of the company’s programs and employee feedback.

 To learn more about JBS’ Board of Directors, please visit our Investor Relations site.